tobioye88/tiny/README.md

 When validation for middleware fails throw an exception to interrupt the flow.

-There are three levels at which middle ware can be applied
+There are three levels at which middleware can be applied
 1. Application level
 2. Group level
 3. Route level